snsnsns/snsnsns.github.io/_pages/formiddlebury.md

 ## Now for the Middlebury College part
 I read the open position requirements carefully.
 Here are the essential functions of the role mentioned in the job posting.
 I respond with my experience in *italic*.

-* Supervise three teams—Graphic Design, Project Management, Printing and Mailing Services—with care and attention to their collaborations.
+*Supervise three teams—Graphic Design, Project Management, Printing and Mailing Services—with care and attention to their collaborations.
 *I have been acting as No. 2 at Voice Media Group/Dallas Observer since taking on role of art director in 2016.
 When I was a full-time employee, I supervised production and layout staff, hired, managed and directed photographers and illustrators, manage freelance designers.*
 *In my role as an Associate Art Director at Condé Nast, I managed designers and photo retouchers.
 At Foreign Policy, I managed design interns.*

-* Establish communications and marketing priorities with the vice president and leadership peers across the department.
+*Establish communications and marketing priorities with the vice president and leadership peers across the department.
 *Listening is key to making priorities.
 Once I have heard from all the stakeholders, I have no trouble sorting priorities for the work.*

-* Guide big-picture design strategy and visual vocabulary to show authentic Middlebury to stakeholders in partnership with the vice president and key colleagues.
+*Guide big-picture design strategy and visual vocabulary to show authentic Middlebury to stakeholders in partnership with the vice president and key colleagues.
 *Having worked in an Advancement and University Marketing for ten years, I am very aware of the priorities that go into messaging.
 Storyboarding goes far in finding the correct tone and verbiage to get the attention of stakeholders.
 The conceptual phase can be rich with ideas.
 I quickly infuse the aesthetic and branding of the entity I am working for and try to advance the vision in healthy directions.*

-* In Graphic Design, nurture creativity, spark, and fulfilling business goals of every project (among other priorities).
+*In Graphic Design, nurture creativity, spark, and fulfilling business goals of every project (among other priorities).
 *I love what I do and I love encouraging that joy and pride in work in my colleagues.*

-* In Project Management, foster efficient workflow in a fluid environment with shared expectations of creatives and clients (among other priorities).
+*In Project Management, foster efficient workflow in a fluid environment with shared expectations of creatives and clients (among other priorities)
 *I have been managing simultaneous print projects with printers since 2003.
 Part of my role as an art director is to essentially be a production manager as well.
 I am grateful for the variety of modern project management tools that we can choose from, but a Gantt chart works great too.
 Communication and timeline priorities with all parties involved on a project is key.
 Every team needs to be on the same page about meeting deadlines.
 I am good at firm friendly pressure in getting deadlines met.*

-* In Printing and Mailing Services, integrate expertise across the division, mindful of the goals of each project (among other priorities).
+*In Printing and Mailing Services, integrate expertise across the division, mindful of the goals of each project (among other priorities).
 *Understanding mailing indicia is an area in which I excell ;) *

-* Supervise concepting and development of compelling designs in a high-volume, deadline-driven environment, including web, social media, print, photography, illustration, event collateral, video, and related media.
+*Supervise concepting and development of compelling designs in a high-volume, deadline-driven environment, including web, social media, print, photography, illustration, event collateral, video, and related media.
 *I work pretty quickly when a deadline is looming.
 I am well-versed with web, social media, print, photography, illustration, event collateral, video and multimedia design.
 I have designed for many projected spaces (event background and powerpoint presentations).
 Please look to my portfolio web site for examples.*

-* Encourage pushing boundaries in design aligned with brand; promote the symbiosis of words and images; strive to reach heart and head with work that is human, colloquial, memorable—and able to meet business goals.
+*Encourage pushing boundaries in design aligned with brand; promote the symbiosis of words and images; strive to reach heart and head with work that is human, colloquial, memorable—and able to meet business goals.
 *I'm happy to push boundaries, but for Middlebury College, the result still needs to strike the right tone.
 It needs to be clever and insightful, not brash.
 It seems like an exciting challenge for sure.*

-* Take on an ambitious portfolio of designs, from ideation to final products.
+*Take on an ambitious portfolio of designs, from ideation to final products.
 *Happy to do this.*

-* Assist team members in determining appropriate freelancers and vendors and help orchestrate their work.
+*Assist team members in determining appropriate freelancers and vendors and help orchestrate their work.
 *I often hire photographers, videographers and illustrators and direct their work.
 I know many talented photographers and illustrators working in Vermont that we could tap for magazine feature photographer or larger advertising campaign work.*

-* Assign projects to the design staff, either as single-person producers or as members of larger creative teams.
+*Assign projects to the design staff, either as single-person producers or as members of larger creative teams.
 *I'm good with delegating work and not micro-managing people.
 I find respect for individual talent and making expectations clear goes far in meeting goals.*

 * Be an ongoing resource for the project managers and printing and mailing teams bringing insight, support, and problem solving.